William Lamb, 2nd Viscount Melbourne: Early life

+Early political career: 1806–1830

+Before election to Parliament: 1806–1816

-The following year, Lamb was elected to the British House of Commons as the Whig MP for Leominster.
+In January 1806 Lamb was elected to the British House of Commons for the Whigs as the member of Parliament (MP) for Leominster.
 For the election in 1806 he moved to the seat of Haddington Burghs, and for the 1807 election he successfully stood for Portarlington (a seat he held until 1812).

-Lamb first came to general notice for reasons he would rather have avoided: his wife had a public affair with Lord Byron — she coined the famous characterisation of Byron as "mad, bad and dangerous to know".
+Lamb first came to general notice for reasons he would rather have avoided: his wife had a public affair with the poet Lord Byron – she coined the famous characterisation of Byron as "mad, bad and dangerous to know".
 The resulting scandal was the talk of Britain in 1812.

 Lady Caroline published a Gothic novel, Glenarvon, in 1816; this portrayed both the marriage and her affair with Byron in a lurid fashion, which caused William even greater embarrassment, while the spiteful caricatures of leading society figures made them several influential enemies.
 Eventually the two were reconciled, and, though they separated in 1825, her death in 1828 affected him considerably.

-Early politics

-Member of Parliament
+Member of Parliament: 1816–1830

-In 1816, Lamb was returned for Peterborough by Whig grandee Lord Fitzwilliam.
+In 1816 Lamb was returned for Peterborough by the Whig grandee Lord Fitzwilliam.
 He told Lord Holland that he was committed to the Whig principles of the Glorious Revolution but not to "a heap of modern additions, interpolations, facts and fictions".
 He, therefore, spoke against parliamentary reform, and voted for the suspension of habeas corpus in 1817 when sedition was rife.

 Lamb's hallmark was finding the middle ground.
-Though a Whig, he accepted the post of Chief Secretary for Ireland in the moderate Tory governments of George Canning and Lord Goderich on 29 April 1827.
+Although a Whig, he accepted the post of Chief Secretary for Ireland in the moderate Tory governments of George Canning and Lord Goderich on 29 April 1827.
 Upon the death of his father in 1828 and his becoming the 2nd Viscount Melbourne, of Kilmore in the County of Cavan, he moved to the House of Lords.
 He had spent 25 years in the Commons, largely as a backbencher, and was not politically well known.